tduffy49/fall2017-cs170proj/README.md

 ## Overview

-Release date: November 13th
+#Release date: November 13th
-Due date:December 1st
+#Due date: **December 1st**
-Deliverables: Output files for each input file released, your solution code, and a write-up of your methods.
+#Deliverables: Output files for each input file released, your solution code, and a write-up of your methods.

 You will design an algorithm to figure out the relative ordering of as many wizards as possible and run it on the given pool of input files.
 Of course, a perfect ordering that satisfies all constraints does exist, since